mac-comp127/bubble-blitz/README.md

 Look at the `Bubble` class.
 We have completed the constructor and drawing code for you already.
 Make sure you understand how the positioning of the Ellipses inside the `GraphicsGroup` works.
 We will be using `GraphicsGroup` objects in future assignments.

-Complete the `isCannonBallWithin` method.
-This should return true if the cannon ball parameter is within the bubble's radius.
+Complete the `intersects` method.
+This should return true if the cannonball parameter is within the bubble's radius.
 Otherwise it should return false.

 In the test folder, run `BubbleTest`.
 Its tests should now pass.

 ### Part 2: Popping Bubbles

 Open `BubbleBlitz`.
-This class contains the main method to run your game to allow a player to shoot cannon balls at the bubbles to pop them.
+This class contains the main method to run your game to allow a player to shoot cannonballs at the bubbles to pop them.
 Start by implementing a single round of the game that prompts a user for input and then fires the cannon.
 A single round progresses as follows:

 - Ask the user for an angle between zero and 180 degrees
 - Update the cannon to the specified angle